 A beautiful facade is the depiction of the architect's creative vision and desire to impress others with an out-of-the-ordinary appearance.
-Today we have some out of the box exterior design ideas for regular homes from Delhi that can help you decide how you should project your home.
+Today we have some out of the box exterior design ideas for regular Indian houses from Delhi that can help you decide how you should project your home.
 Make your first impression last longer with these beautiful, unique and appealing facades.
 Have a look!

 If you don't have a big sized front at your home, then you can adopt a facade like this where a major part has been devoted to the balcony area and little has been spared for the walls.
 It will make the house look bigger from outside and also let the natural light enter your home.

 A three storey home often comes with the trouble of deciding a design that does not only looks brilliant from inside but also justifies its looks from outside.
 Get the scales and geometry revised and create lines and squares.
 This single family home has just the ideal number of lookout points to keep an eye on incidents happening on the roads and by-lanes outside.

 Having a big sized living home gives you plenty of space for creativity, perfection and rope in designs that are somehow impossible to be expressed in less space.
 For instance, this facade has a semi-circular balcony that forms the central element of attraction, a unique combination of paint colors and lots of cement work that is helping the building stand out.

 Not getting too much creative sometimes helps to nail a perfect exterior design.
 This facade brings you a simple and finely decorated facade.
 The home builder here has played well with the handrails on balcony, tiles on the side pillar walls and window glasses.
 The wide entrance gate is also something to look upon if you favor free entrance space.

 And the last but not the least, this glass made facade steals the show due to its clarity and concept.
 No doubt, it looks chic and gorgeous without any use of color, tiles, and grills.

 If you loved these homes then don't miss to check out these entrances for homes.